yiliqian/Feng_et_al_2022/Scripts_Figure_1B/README.txt

 - "MCMC_ini.m": MATLAB script to set up MCMC parameters (number of iterations, prior functions, adaptive gain parameters etc.) and initiate an MCMC run.
 To run parameter inference, use this script.

-- "data" folder: A folder containing monoculture experimental data for parameter inference.
+- "data" zip folder: A folder containing monoculture experimental data for parameter inference.
+Unzip the folder in order to proceed.

 - "SeedPara.mat": A MATLAB data file that stores the initial conditions for MCMC runs used for the paper.
 Different initial conditions could be used.